Kingsway College: Athletics

 Besides the Aerials, the centrepiece of the Kingsway athletics department, Kingsway also has a men's and women's varsity basketball team, called the Knights and Lady Knights respectively.
-Currently only the men's team is in operations.
-The men's basketball team competes at various tournaments, including the Cardinal Classic hosted by Andrews University.
+The men's and women's basketball team both compete at various tournaments, including the Cardinal Classic hosted by Andrews University.
 Their main rivals are the basketball team from Crawford Adventist Academy.

 Kingsway also has a strong intramurals program, in which the faculty regularly play with the students.
-Usual intramural sports include flag football, basketball, floor hockey, and soccer.
-The major sporting events are the Student/Faculty Football game, and the Alumni/Student Hockey game.
+Usual intramural sports include flag football, volleyball, basketball, and soccer.

 Campus publications

 The Chanteclair is the weekly newsletter published by the President's office, which keeps students up-to-date on the events happening around campus.
 It has been published weekly for many decades.
 By tradition, the Chanteclair periodically hides the silhouette of an animal somewhere on its newsletter, which students may identify for a prize.

 The KC Contact is the alumni magazine.
 It is published quarterly.